learning-zone/angularjs-basics/README.md

  - What is auto bootstrap process in AngularJS?
  - What is manual bootstrap process in AngularJS?
  - How AngularJS is compiled?
+ - What should be the maximum number of concurrent "watches"?
+How would you keep an eye on that number?
+ - Where should we implement the DOM manipulation in AngularJS?
+ - How works `$digest`?
+ - What is a digest cycle in AngularJS?
+ - Explain how $scope.$apply() works?
+ - What makes the angular.copy() method so powerful?

 ### 3. Directives